arndt-s/spiffe/standards/JWT-SVID.md

 The `sub` claim MUST be set to the SPIFFE ID of the workload to which it is issued.
 This is the primary claim against which workload identity is asserted.

 ### 3.2.
 Audience
-The `aud` claim MUST be present, containing one or more values.
-Validators MUST reject tokens without an `aud` claim set, or if the value that the validator identifies with is not present as an `aud` element.
-It is strongly recommended that the number of values be limited to one in normal cases.
+The `aud` claim MUST be present if the `cnf` claim is not present.
+When present can contain one or more values.
+Validators MUST reject tokens without an `aud` and `cnf` claim set, or if the value that the validator identifies with is not present in an existing `aud` element.
+When set, it is strongly recommended that the number of values be limited to one in normal cases.
 Please see the Security Considerations section for more information.

+If the `cnf` claim is set `aud` SHOULD NOT be present.

 The values chosen are site-specific, and SHOULD be scoped to the service which it is intended to be presented to.
 For example, `reports` or `spiffe://example.org/reports` are suitable values for tokens which are presented to the reports service.
 Values such as `production` or `spiffe://example.org/` are discouraged due to their wide scope, opening the possibility for impersonation if just a single service in `production` is compromised.

 ### 3.3.
 Expiration Time
 The `exp` claim MUST be set, and validators MUST reject tokens without this claim.
 Implementers are encouraged to keep the validity period as small as is reasonably possible, however this specification does not set any hard upper limits on its value.

+### 3.4 Confirmation
+The `cnf` claim SHOULD be set, effectively binding the JWT-SVID to a key.
+Its value & purpose is defined in [WIMSE-WIT][13] section [4.1][14].

 ## 4. Token Signing and Validation
 JWT-SVID signing and validation semantics are the same as regular JWTs/JWSs.
 Validators MUST ensure that the `alg` header is set to a supported value before processing.

+TODO rework this
 JWT-SVID signatures are computed and validated following the steps outlined in [RFC 7519 section 7][2].
 The `aud` and `exp` claims MUST be present and processed according to [RFC 7519][1] sections [4.1.3][3] and [4.1.4][4].
 Validators receiving tokens without the `aud` and `exp` claims set MUST reject the token.

 ## 5. Token Transmission